deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Furiia.
-I will try to pass the 'Masterin GitHub' CodeSchool training
+I will try to pass the 'Mastering GitHub' CodeSchool training.
+My favorite CodeSchool path is SQL.